Physical Therapist vs. Physical Therapist Assistant: Rolling Out the Differences

-PT vs. PTA: Salary and job outlook
+PT vs. PTA: Job outlook

-Additionally, employment of physical therapists is projected by the BLS to grow 21 percent from 2020–2030.1 That amounts to a projected 49,100 additional physical therapists over that period.1
+Employment of physical therapists is projected by the BLS to grow 21 percent from 2020–2030.1 That amounts to a projected 49,100 additional physical therapists over that period.1

-While physical therapists have an understandable earning advantage over PTAs, the earning potential of PTAs is still solid.
-According to the BLS, the 2021 median annual salary for physical therapist assistants was $61,180—a figure that still sits above the previously mentioned national average.2 Demand for PTAs appears strong, with the BLS projecting employment of physical therapist assistants to grow 35 percent from 2020 to 2030—that projection equates to roughly 33,200 additional PTAs.2
+Demand for PTAs appears strong, with the BLS projecting employment of physical therapist assistants to grow 35 percent from 2020 to 2030—that projection equates to roughly 33,200 additional PTAs.2

 At the root of these roles’ strong growth projections are a large cohort of aging baby boomers.
 As this generation ages, they become more prone to injuries, heart attacks and strokes, and the need for recovery and rehabilitation specialists will increase.

 Additionally, with the advancement of medical technology, more trauma patients and infants with birth defects are able to survive.
 As a result, more PT and PTA jobs will be necessary for this care.